 The UW-Madison Bloodborne Pathogen Exposure Program (https://ehs.wisc.edu/bloodborne-pathogens/) explains the requirements for working with materials that have potential bloodborne pathogen exposure.

-If you have questions about this section, please contact Carrie Ensrud, manager of the Bloodborne Pathogen Program at email@example.com or 608-445-4516.
+If you have questions about this section, please contact Carrie Ensrud, Bloodborne Pathogen Program manager in OBS at email@example.com or 608-445-4516.

-You do not need to list all personnel from section II in this section.
+You do not need to list all personnel from the Personnel pages in this section.
 Only list the individuals who have the potential to be exposed to bloodborne pathogens.

 Consult the EPA’s list of registered antimicrobial products effective against human HIV and Hepatitis B Virus (https://www.epa.gov/pesticide-registration/list-d-epas-registered-antimicrobial-products-effective-against-human-hiv-1) for information about appropriate disinfectants.